ruijramos/ruijramos/README.md

 ### I'm a Researcher 🔎 and Full-Stack Developer 💻 at INESC TEC!

 - I'm currently working on Software Solutions 💻 and R&D projects 🔎
-- I am a Master in Network and Computer Systems Engineering, with a focus on Machine Learning and Data Science 🎓
+- I am a Master in Engineering, with a focus on Machine Learning and Data Science 🎓

 ### More about me ❓